 Instead, Tesla Autopilot relies primarily on visual perception using the eight cameras around the vehicle plus additional input from a forward-facing radar unit and ultrasonic sensors around the vehicle.
 This is in contrast to many other self-driving companies that use high-resolution LiDAR to provide precise distance information to other objects (see Cameras vs LiDAR for Self-Driving Cars).

-While this is happening in real-time via cameras, it appears that Elon is not against using HD Maps (or “micro maps”) to help enhance the precision by which Autopilot can navigate the environment.
+While this is happening in real-time via cameras, it appears that Elon is not against using some form of maps (or “micro maps”) to help enhance the precision by which Autopilot can navigate the environment.
 This will be critical as obstacles and potholes can cause damage and, worse, potential accidents.

 Crowdsourced HD Maps

 A one-word tweet from Elon Musk on Feb.
-3, 2020, confirmed that Tesla will likely utilize HD Maps (or “micro maps”) to help the Autopilot system better navigate with precision and avoid obstacles like potholes.
+3, 2020, confirmed that Tesla will likely utilize high-precision maps (or “micro maps”) to help the Autopilot system better navigate with precision and avoid obstacles like potholes.

 Reto Siegrist of Switzerland asked Musk this question on Twitter: “Is it possible that Tesla will be able to create a “micro map” of every road with all the details (stop sign, potholes, etc.) that can be used by other Teslas when they drive along the same road?”
 The Tesla Motors CEO answered, “Yes.”

 Having the ability to identify and navigate potholes without human driver assistance moves Tesla’s Autopilot-equipped vehicles closer to a true self-driving system.
 In a tweet dated April 9, 2019, Musk referenced adding an anti-pothole component as an Autopilot feature.